 • Testicular/pelvic pain

-Clearly the ILADS group of symptoms is much more broad and encompassing, and in my mind it becomes especially important to exclude other causes of illness, and have objective, lab based evidence of infection to support chronic lyme diagnosis as the cause of the lyme disease symptoms.
+Clearly the ILADS group of symptoms is much more broad and encompassing.
+In my mind it becomes especially important to exclude other causes of illness, and have objective, lab based evidence of infection to support chronic lyme diagnosis as the cause of suspected lyme disease related symptoms.

 Lyme disease test